 But, to buttress this approach, Taylor surveys, in his fourth point, the biblical vocabulary of sin.
 These he finds to be 'highly ambiguous', and permitting great flexibility in the use of the term.
-He decides that $har{a}t'a$ (sin)8 is so imprecise that it can bear either an ethical or legal connotation, as also asigma asigm
+He decides that hattat $(\sin)^8$ is so imprecise that it can bear either an ethical or legal connotation, as also 'shm'h (guilt).
+On the other hand, the terms with strong ethical content, 'avon (iniquity) and peha' (transgression/ rebellion) are never used for 'sins of ignorance'.
+His survey concludes that in the NT, hamartano carries the full range of connotations of sin.